Everything you need to know about the study

 - Become pregnant naturally and have testing in early pregnancy, known as chorionic villus sampling (CVS) or amniocentesis, to see if the developing baby will have the condition.
 If this testing shows that the baby will have the condition, the couple has the choice of whether they want to continue with the pregnancy or have a termination of pregnancy.

 - Undertake in vitro fertilisation (IVF) and have the embryos tested for the genetic condition through preimplantation genetic testing (PGT) before being transferred into the mother’s uterus.
-Couples who are not pregnant and are found to have an increased chance of having a child with any of the genetic conditions screened through Mackenzie’s Mission will be offered one free cycle of IVF with PGT.
+Couples who were not pregnant and were found to have an increased chance of having a child with any of the genetic conditions screened through Mackenzie’s Mission (where this was not already known to the couple before enrolling in the study) were offered one free cycle of IVF with PGT.

 - Use donor eggs, sperm or embryos to achieve a pregnancy.